-This has been seen most in Europe with Great Britain having the highest proportion of people stopping this practice (64%).
+This has been seen most in Europe with Great Britain having the highest proportion of people noticing this practice (64%).

 Where shoppers have seen it least is in LATAM and Asia.
-Only 28% of Colombians and 30% in India and China have seen sizes reducing while the price stays the same.
+Only 28% of Colombians and 30% in India and China have seen shrinkflation in action.